-- Students must earn a minimum letter grade of C or better in all veterinary technology and natural science courses and MATH 116 College Algebra. - Students must maintain a 2.5 cumulative index in veterinary technology courses in order to be admitted into clinical courses VETC 241, VETC 241A, VETC 247, VETC 247A, VETC 260, VETC 395, VETC 396, VETC 399 and VETC 445. - Students may not repeat a course required in the major curriculum more than once. - Any student who earns a C- or below in a course required in the curriculum must repeat the course the next semester it is offered in order to progress to any course for which it is a prerequisite. - Any student who receives a C- or below in a course required in the curriculum more than once will automatically be dismissed from the Program.
+• Students must earn a minimum letter grade of C or better in all veterinary technology and natural science courses and MATH 116 College Algebra.

+- Students must maintain a 2.5 cumulative index in veterinary technology courses in order to be admitted into clinical courses VETC 241, VETC 241A, VETC 247, VETC 247A, VETC 260, VETC 395, VETC 396, VETC 399 and VETC 445. - Students may not repeat a course required in the curriculum more than once. - Any student who earns a C- or below in a course required in the curriculum must repeat the course the next semester it is offered in order to progress to any course for which it is a prerequisite. - Any student who receives a C- or below in a course required in the curriculum more than once will automatically be dismissed from the Program. - Students who receive an unsatisfactory evaluation in any category, including but not limited to professional and ethical behavior, or required skill in clinical courses VETC 241, VETC 241A, VETC 247, VETC 247A, VETC 260, VETC 395, VETC 396 or VETC 445, or who are dismissed from any externship site, will have their records reviewed by the Veterinary Technology Faculty.
+The faculty will determine if the student will be given the opportunity to repeat the experience in a future semester, and/or be placed on probation, or be dismissed by the Program.